dpaul73/alfred-myinstants/README.md

 # Help
 - `i {{query}}` - search for instants with given query and play them
-    - To search for instants containing "mlg", run `i mlg`, choose a instant, then hit `enter` to play it.
+    - To search for instants containing "mlg", run `i mlg`, choose an instant, then hit `enter` to play it.
     - You can play custom instants by uploading them to [myinstants.com/new](http://www.myinstants.com/new).
 - `ibest` - get best of all time instants and play them
 - `itrending` - get trending instants and play them
 - `irecent` - get recent instants and play them
 - `ifavs` - get list of stored favorites
-    - To add an instant to favorties, choose a instant from the above commands, then hit `cmd+enter`
+    - To add an instant to favorties, choose an instant from the above commands, then hit `cmd+enter`
-    - To remove an instant from favorties, choose a instant from `ifavs`, then hit `cmd-enter`
+    - To remove an instant from favorties, choose an instant from `ifavs`, then hit `cmd-enter`
 - `iclear` - clear the instants cache
     - If you run into any problems with the workflow, clearing the cache may help.
 - `iupdate` - update the workflow